ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 Provide this written up on the _second and third_ pages of `pa4.pdf`.

-# Part 2: Sorting - Testing Partition

-## Part 2.1: A Bad (and Good) Implementation Detector
+# Part 2: Sorting - Testing Partition: A Bad (and Good) Implementation Detector

 ### Testing with Properties